-Remote payment (R) includes payment transactions initiated through the internet or other remote communications device without the payer and payee having to be physically present at the same time (card not present, CNP).
+Remote payment (R) is reported for credit transfers, e-money payments and card payments as well as payment transactions reported in the role of PISP.
+Credit transfers initiated remotely include credit transfers initiated for example via online bank or a mobile banking application as well as credit transferbased payments initiated with an e-payment button in an e-merchant's website.
+Card-based remote payments include payment transactions initiated through the internet or other remote communications device without the payer and payee having to be physically present at the same time (card not present, CNP).
 Remote payments can be made using a card or a mobile payment solution on which card data has been stored.
 Remote payments include the following card-based payments: e-commerce related payments made on the web (using a card or a mobile payment solution), payments made within mobile solutions (in-app) and P2P (person-to-person) payments.
-When reporting card payments initiated via mobile payment solutions the following card payments are categorized as remote payments: e-commerce related payments made using a mobile payment solution, payments made within mobile solutions (inapp) and P2P (person-to-person) payments.
+When reporting card payments initiated via mobile payment solutions the following card payments are categorized as remote payments: e-commerce related payments made using a mobile payment solution, payments made within mobile solutions (in-app) and P2P (person-to-person) payments.
 Hence, when reporting card payments initiated via mobile payment solutions, other mobile payments than those made at merchant premises are remote payments.